sertien17-alt/Linux/LinuxServer/sprint5.md

 su - administrator@LAB04.LAN

-If login works, the client server is successfully joined to the domain.
+If login works, the client 2 AWS server is successfully joined to the domain.

 ---